 The hopper itself shines with an attached bottle opener and spice rack.
 This is an outdoor cooking station, not just a grill.

-Cooking on the Pit Boss Sportsman 820
+Pit Boss Sportsman 820

 Pellet grill manufacturers always hype up the versatility factor, but I really consider these to be smokers with some grill and oven capability.